Whistle post: France

 In France, a whistle board comprises a black rectangular board bearing a white letter 'S' for "siffler" ('whistle').
 An additional white board with a black 'J' for "jour" ('day') indicates that the sign does not apply at night time.

 Germany

 In Germany, a rectangular board bearing the letter 'P' for "pfeifen" ('whistle') is used as a whistle board.
 It may have either a black 'P' on a white background, or a white 'P' on a black background.
 Two boards, one above the other, means "whistle twice".

-Where an additional sign with two vertical stripes is mounted above the 'P' sign, that sign only applies to trains that are not stopping ahead (e.g. at a station).
+Where an additional sign with two vertical stripes is mounted above the 'P' sign, that sign only applies to trains that are not stopping ahead (e.g. at a halt).

 Japan

 Whistle posts on the Japan Railways Group comprise a yellow square with a black cross, while private railways and subway systems utilize a black square with the kanji "笛" (てき, 'whistle') in white.